Grace Chisholm Young

 Grace Chisholm Young (née Chisholm, 15 March 1868 – 29 March 1944) was an English mathematician.
 She was educated at Girton College, Cambridge, England and continued her studies at Göttingen University in Germany, where in 1895 she received a doctorate.

 Her early writings were published under the name of her husband, William Henry Young, and they collaborated on mathematical work throughout their lives.
-For her work on calculus (1914–16), she was awarded the Gamble Prize for Mathematics by Girton College, University of Cambridge.
+For her work on calculus (1914–16), she was awarded the Gamble Prize for Mathematics by Girton College.

 Early life

 She was the youngest of three surviving children.
 Her father was a senior civil servant, with the title Warden of the Standards in charge of the Weights and Measures Department.
-The two girls were taught at home by their mother, father and a governess which was the custom for upper class family during that time.
+The two girls were taught at home by their mother, father and a governess which was the custom for upper-class family during that time.
 Her family encouraged her to become involved in social work, helping the poor in London.
 She had aspirations of studying medicine, but her family would not allow this.
 However, Chisholm wanted to continue her studies.
 She passed the senior examination for entrance into Cambridge University at the age of 17.